botpress/readme/docs/INTEGRATIONS/using-integrations/functional-integrations/conversation-analyzer-copy.md

 ---
 > 🚧 Early Beta
 >
-> The Conversation Analyzer is in beta and should not be used in production or critical workflows.
+> The Improvement integration is in beta and should not be used in production or critical workflows.
 We encourage testing in non-production environments and welcome your feedback to improve its stability and functionality.
 >
-> Each stored conversation uses your Workspace's Table Rows quota, and may demonstrate increased usage.
+> Each stored iteration uses your Workspace's Table Rows quota, and may demonstrate increased usage.

 # How to use